perellonieto/slides_flach/2020_ds/MD/All.md

 Measurements are relevant in machine learning and discovery science for at least two reasons:
 - *Features* are often are measurements on some scale, and we need to understand the properties of the scale, admissible operations, etc.
-  - e.g., the arithmetic mean is not always appropriate.
+  - E.g., the arithmetic mean is not always appropriate.
 - *Performance metrics* are also measurements, and hence the same applies!
+  - Taking expectations, area under curve etc. may not be coherent.

 ### Measuring things is easy, right?

-Using a calibrated measuring instrument (e.g., a ruler) we map the object under measurement to a real number.
+Using a calibrated measuring instrument (e.g., a ruler) we map the object under measurement $a$ to a real number $M(a).

-This mapping $M$ should be such that if I *concatenate* two objects $a \circ b$ there should be a corresponding numerical operation $\oplus$ on the measurements (e.g., addition), establishing a **scale**.
+This mapping should be such that if I *concatenate* two objects $a \circ b$ there should be a corresponding numerical operation $\oplus$ on the measurements (e.g., addition), establishing a **scale**.

 ![M1](img/M1.png)   <!-- .element height="50%" width="50%" -->